oldregime/PeerStor/README.md

 * or if you want to use `vips` for photo-thumbs instead, `pkg install libvips && python -m pip install --user -U wheel && python -m pip install --user -U pyvips && (cd /data/data/com.termux/files/usr/lib/; ln -s libgobject-2.0.so{,.0}; ln -s libvips.so{,.42})`

+if you are suddenly unable to access storage (permission issues), try forcequitting termux, revoke all of its permissions in android settings, and run the command `termux-setup-storage`

 # install on iOS